KenTheWhaleGoddess/Peppacoin/INSTALL.md

-Building Garlicoin
+Building PeppaCoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Garlicoin Core reference implementation of Garlicoin.
+See doc/build-*.md for instructions on building the various elements of the Peppacoin Core reference implementation of Garlicoin.